adobe/aem-import-helper/README.md

 ```

 The tool will:
-1. Attempt to copy assets from the local folder first
+1. Attempt to use assets from the local folder first
 2. Fall back to downloading from `siteOrigin` if assets aren't found locally
 3. Upload all resolved assets to DA
 4. Update HTML references as usual